Skip to main content

 Login to openBalena

-Run balena login, select Credentials and use the email and password specified during quickstart to login to the openBalena server.
-At any time, the balena whoami command may be used to check which server the CLI is logged in to.
+Run balena login, select Credentials and use SUPERUSER_EMAIL and SUPERUSER_PASSWORD generated during make up step to login to the openBalena server.
+At any time, balena whoami command may be used to check which server the CLI is authenticated with.

 Create an application

-Create a new application with balena app create myApp.
+Create a new application with balena fleet create myApp.
 Select the application's default device type with the interactive prompt.
 The examples in this guide assume a Raspberry Pi 3.

 At any time, the server can be queried for all the applications it knows about with the following command: